 Typical employers of landscape architects include:

-- the construction industry;
+- the construction industry

-- private practices.
+- private practices

 In the private sector, landscape architects are largely employed by architect and landscape architect companies, or by companies specialising in landscape engineering.

 Look for job vacancies at: